This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Recipe FAQs

-This tea is generally considered safe, but some individuals may experience allergies or undesired diuretic effects.
-It may also interact with certain medications.
-Check with your doctor if you have any concerns!
+This tea is generally safe, but some individuals may experience allergies or diuretic effects.
+It may interact with certain medications.
+Digestive discomfort is rare but possible.
+Consult a healthcare professional if you have concerns or pre-existing conditions.

-It is used as a herbal remedy with tons of potential health benefits.
+It is commonly used as a herbal remedy with potential health benefits.
 It is primarily known for its diuretic properties, which means it may help increase urine production and promote the elimination of toxins from the body.
-It’s often used to support urinary tract health and relieve symptoms of conditions like urinary tract infections, kidney stones, and bladder infections.
+Corn silk tea is often used to support urinary tract health and relieve symptoms of conditions like urinary tract infections, kidney stones, and bladder infections.
+Additionally, it is believed to have anti-inflammatory and antioxidant effects, potentially contributing to overall wellness.

 There are less than 5 calories in a cup!